CryptoCream/ErgoVision/README.md

 ### Usage
 ErgoVision's default crawling depth is 3 i.e. it fetches the history of target wallet(s), crawls the newly found wallets and then crawls the wallets in the result again.
-The crawling depth can be increased or decresead with `-d` option.
+The crawling depth can be increased or decreased with `-d` option.

+The graph will look messy at first, it's recomended to click `Make Clusters`, `Color Clusters` and `Spacify`.

+You can begin to create links between Nodes by right clicking, searching for an address will highlight the node in yellow.

 ```
 python3 ergovision.py -s 9fowPvQ2GXdmhD2bN54EL9dRnio3kBQGyrD3fkbHwuTXD6z1wBU -d 2
 ```